dsl-logo

 Covers all family members for costs related to being treated as private patients in both public and private hospitals.
 For example, it can help cover expenses for surgery, including medical costs, as well as related costs like accommodation, transport and meals during a hospital stay.

-Families can choose the level of hospital cover that suits their needs (Basic, Bronze, Silver or Gold), with varying inclusions and coverage levels depending on the plan selected.
+Families can choose the level of Hospital cover that suits their needs (Basic, Bronze, Silver or Gold), with varying inclusions and coverage levels depending on the plan selected.
 With a family hospital policy, all family members will be covered under the same level of cover.

 If you want coverage for common childhood procedures, such as tonsils, adenoids and grommets, you’ll need to select an appropriate level of hospital cover, usually from the Bronze level and higher.
 A two-month waiting period typically applies for tonsillectomy or adenoidectomy procedures, or 12 months for pre-existing conditions.